Remote Neurology Coverage for New England Hospitals

 Since 2000, Mass General TeleNeurology has been expanding from a small pilot on Martha’s Vineyard to one of the largest academic TeleNeurology networks in the nation.
 6.5 million New Englanders have access to a neurologist through the 35 programs at 23 Mass General TeleNeurology hospitals in their counties.
 Additionally, Mass General Neurology patients can often conduct their follow up appointments from their homes or workplaces.

-24/7 access, within 5 minutes to an emergency neurologist.
-Typical conditions includes stroke, hemorrhage, status epilecticus, comas, chord compressions, Guillain-Barre, acute non-traumatic weakness.
+Our emergency TeleNeurology and TeleStroke services provide 24/7 access within 5 minutes to an emergency neurologist or stroke specialist.
+Typical conditions includes stroke, hemorrhage, status epilepticus, comas, chord compressions, Guillain-Barre, and acute non-traumatic weakness.

 How does Emergency TeleNeurology or TeleStroke work?